Zelveri/Stardust-Lingers/command_reference.md

     triggername from the Character animationcontroller to play, default = `Bounce`

 #### `<< schedule_transition >>`
 Is called on every node start, causes different behaviour for the following commands:
-    nametag, sprite, hide_dialogue
+    `nametag`, `sprite`, `hide_dialogue`
-    these commands will not do an immediate change, but wait until the next transition command causes the screen to go black so that changes can happen invisible
+    these commands will not do an immediate change, but instead wait until the next transition command causes the screen to go black so that changes can happen invisible

 ### ItemCanvas/ItemBehaviour.cs: